-[23] There is a statutory requirement under s 88(1) of the Building Act 2004 for a licensed building practitioner to provide a record of work to the owner and the territorial authority on completion of restricted building work4.

-- [24] Failing to provide a record of work is a ground for discipline under s 317(1)(da)(ii) of the Act.
-In order to find that ground for discipline proven, the Board need only consider whether the Respondent had "good reason" for not providing a record of work on "completion" of the restricted building work. - [25] The Board discussed issues with regard to records of work in its decision C2-011705 and gave guidelines to the profession as to who must provide a record of work, what a record of work is for, when it is to be provided, the level of detail that must be provided, whom a record of work must be provided to and what might constitute a good reason for not providing a record of work. - [26] The starting point with a record of work is that it is a mandatory statutory requirement whenever restricted building work under a building consent is carried out by a licensed building practitioner (other than as an owner-builder).
-Each and every licensed building practitioner who carries out restricted building work must provide a record of work. - [27] The statutory provisions do not stipulate a timeframe for the licensed person to provide a record of work.
-The provision in s 88(1) simply states "on completion of the restricted building work ...". - [28] In most situations issues with the provision of a record of work do not arise.
-The work progresses and records of work are provided in a timely fashion.
-Contractual disputes or intervening events can, however, lead to situations where the licensed practitioner, owner, or territorial authority's perceptions as to when the record of work must be provided may differ. - [29] One such situation is where it is clear the licensed building practitioner will not be able to carry out any further restricted building work on a site.
-This may occur for a variety of reasons including, as occurred here, the liquidation of a main contractor.
-In such a situation, even though the intended work has not been completed, the licensed building practitioner's restricted building work under the building consent has, in effect, been completed as they will not be carrying out any further restricted building work. - [30] In this respect it must also be borne in mind that a record of work can capture not only what has been done but also what has not been done by the licensed building practitioner.
-By providing adequate detail within the record of work they can afford themselves a degree of protection against future liability by limiting the record to only that which they have completed. - [31] The Act provides that a record of work must be provided to both the owner and the territorial authority6.
-Providing a record of work to one but not the other will not satisfy the requirements of the Act.
-Both must be provided with a correctly completed record of work.
-Neither has been provided with a record of work in this instance.
+- [24] There is a statutory requirement under s 88(1) of the Building Act 2004 for a licensed building practitioner to provide a record of work to the owner and the territorial authority on completion of restricted building work. - [25] Failing to provide a record of work is a ground for discipline under s 317(1)(da)(ii) of the Act.
+In order to find that ground for discipline proven, the Board need only consider whether the Respondent had "good reason" for not providing a record of work on "completion" of the restricted building work. - [26] The Board discussed issues with regard to records of work in its decision C2-01170 and gave guidelines to the profession as to who must provide a record of work, what a record of work is for, when it is to be provided, the level of detail that must be provided, whom a record of work must be provided to and what might constitute a good reason for not providing a record of work. - [27] There are three elements to the disciplinary offence.
+That restricted building work has been carried out or supervised, that it has been completed and that a Record of Work has not been provided.
+All three elements have been satisfied and as such the disciplinary offence is found to have been committed. - [28] Section 317(1)(da)(ii) of the Act provides for a defence of the licensed building practitioner having a "good reason" for failing to provide a record of work.

-4 Restricted Building Work is defined by the Building (Definition of Restricted Building Work) Order 2011

-5 Licensed Building Practitioners Board Case Decision C2-01170 15 December 2015

-6 S 88(2)

-[32] It must also be noted that the requirement is on the licensed building practitioner to provide a record of work, not on the owner or territorial authority to demand one.
-A claim that the licensed building practitioner was not asked for a record of work will not be a defence.
-They must act of their own accord and not wait for others to remind them of their obligations.

-- [33] Finally s 317(1)(da)(ii) of the Act provides for a defence of the licensed building practitioner having a "good reason" for failing to provide a record of work.
 If they can, on the balance of probabilities, prove to the Board that one exists then it is open to the Board to find that a disciplinary offence has not been committed.
-Each case will be decided by the Board on its own merits but the threshold for a good reason is high. - [34] The Board has repeatedly stated that a Record of Work is a statutory requirement, not a negotiable term of a contract.
+The Respondent has raised non-payment and ignorance of his obligations. - [29] The Board has repeatedly stated that a Record of Work is a statutory requirement, not a negotiable term of a contract.
 The requirement for it is not affected by the terms of a contract, nor by contractual disputes.
-Licensed building practitioners should now be aware of their obligations to provide them and their provision should be a matter of routine.
-As such no good reason is found to have existed.
+Likewise licensed building practitioners should now be aware of their obligations as regards records of work and their provision should now be a matter of routine. - [30] The Board does not consider that being unaware of the requirements of s 88 of the Act or non-payment constitute a good reason.